Dom88Finch/DS_portfolio/README.md

 Produce a Jupyter notebook with your results and findings along with future imporvements

-# Project 8:(Week 3)
+# Project 8: Private Chef AI(Week 3)
-NLP analysis of Food recipes with a recommendation engine/APP/Website for recipe based on your favourite foods
+NLP analysis of Food recipes with a recommendation engine/APP/Website for recipe based on your favourite foods Analysing 1000s of food recipes online and be able to understand and classify the output taste profile for each dish.
+From there, we can be able to recommend dishes back to user based on their taste preferences.

 Technologies:
-Webscraping
+* Webscraping and Database storage on SQL
-NLP basics
+* NLP basics
+* Data processing, training

-create an interactive user interface
+create an interactive web user interface

 **Learn:  Full stack development (Django/ Flask/ Node.Js /React /HTML/CSS**

-# Project 9:(Week 4)
-Stock market forecast AI
+# Project 9:Stock market forecast using AI (Week 4)

 Source different websites for different Stock information
 - webscraping, APIs,